yunlianqk/HouckLabCodebase/+measlib/README.md

 x = measlib.TransSweep(config);
 ```
-`config` can contain any properties in `SmartSweep` class and will update those properties in `x`.
+`config` can contain any properties in `SmartSweep` class and will update those properties in `x` during its construction.
 This is convenient will several different measurements share a same set of parameters.

 #### Pulse sequence
 Typical pulsed measurements have a **single measseq** and **multiple gateseq and/or fluxseq**.
 The waveforms of `gateseq` and `fluxseq` are aligned to their **end time**, as shown in the figure below.
-To adjust the timing of each sequence, add [`pulselib.delay`](../+pulselib/README.md#class-pulselibdelay--handle) objects when needed.
+To adjust the timing of each sequence, add [`pulselib.delay`](../+pulselib/README.md#class-pulselibdelay--handle) objects (delay can be positive or negative) when needed.
 ![gateseq](./gateseq.png)
 The parameters `startBuffer`, `measBuffer` and `endBuffer` can be used to adjust pulse timing, as illustrated in the figure below.
 ![waveforms](./waveforms.png)